Attlas2/Milch/README.md

  - [ ] Fixing Sound not playing as default
  - [ ] Making Upgrades Menu hide Upgrades, until they are unlocked
  - [ ] Crypt Milk Variable
+ - [X] Displace Content for a better Structure

 ### Indev / pre-Alpha
 First Accessible Version of the Game.
 Included Basic Updates and Upgrades and Achievements.
 Music is currently not working right.
 Settings Menu and other Sub-Menus need to be added